Elvisthegreat/Guess-The-Number/README.md

 guess_the_number()

+##### Google
+* Was used as the same as miscrosoft bing.
+I was used to know how make some structure of the game
+* Was used to search out some code's

 ## Testing
 #### Bugs
 * When i first deployed the project, i found out that..the Sign up section wasn't working